lezippo/RootFindingAlgorithms/README.md

 ## Newton's Method

 Newton's method is an iterative root-finding algorithm that uses the derivative of a function to converge quickly to a root.
-Here's how it works:

 1. **Initial Guess**: Start with an initial guess $x_0$ close to the actual root.
 2. **Iteration**: Iterate using the formula: